Connecting to Twilio

 - In the Twilio Console, navigate to Settings > Account settings > API keys & auth tokens, or open the API Keys page directly.

-- Select Create API key and provide a descriptive name, for example,
+- Select Create API key and enter a descriptive name (for example, "CloudZero Integration").

-- Main — full account access; the simplest option if your security policy allows it.
+- Main: full account access.
+Use this if your security policy allows broad access for read-only integrations.

-- Restricted — least-privilege.
-Grant Usage Records Permissions (Billing/Usage) and Identity and Access Management (IAM) Permissions (Accounts).
+- Restricted: least-privilege.
+Use this if your organization requires scoped access.
+Grant Usage Records Permissions (under Billing/Usage) and Identity and Access Management Permissions (under Accounts).

 - Select Create API Key.